 I'm not sure how it is now, but as a kid in public elementary school we used to whisper fearfully of the poor kids being beaten in Catholic School.
 The sight of a nun striding through town instilled great fear (even if you didn't go to their school they could just grab you and start whacking if you sinned within eyeshot).
-All haughty with its 10 PM time slot and FX cable censorial freedom, American Horror Story has explored this icky sadomasochism with relish, solidifying it's place as America's hour-long totem as American history's abject depository, not only of our historical crimes but of our horror film history.
-It's a crucible of all the tropes and tricks --jamming in exorcism, Satanic possession, Nazi war criminal mind control experiments, breeding monster programs, alien abduction, and most terrifying of all.... nuns.
+All haughty with its 10 PM time slot and FX cable censorial freedom, American Horror Story has explored this icky sadomasochism with relish, solidifying its place as America's hour-long abject subconscious depository not only for our historical crimes our horror film history, a crucible of all its tropes and tricks --exorcism, Satanic possession, Nazi war criminal mind control experiments, breeding monster programs, alien abduction, and most terrifying of all.... nuns.
 This season, American Horror Story goes deep down back to that memory, the crux of children's terrified jouissance over being spanked in the era before panic over Satanic abuse led us to consider all corporal punishment as suspect.
 It's been great rediscovering that queasy current!

 When the teasers came out with the nun's bleeding black alien eyes and the subtitle Asylum it was a shock of sadness for we fans of the original (see my old post likening the show to the Eagles song "Hotel California").
 Here comes the downward spiral, we thought.
-Season one had its horny narcissist as its protagonist, a daughter who didn't even know she was dead, the whole bloody history of Hollywood, the James Elroy L.A. nocturne Black Dahlias and the Jack-cum-Joan Crawford search for eternal beauty and better parts for actresses and suits of human skin or latex and outwards to Columbine and back downwards to the ugly history of basement abortions and--best and newest-- that an old maid can make herself seem super hot to any man she chooses, and their friends will see them humping on an old broad from Six Feet Under like she's Audrey from Twin Peaks (1), all swirled together in a spiral of sexy adult soap opera, Dark Shadows on bar whiskey and 70s cocaine.
+Season one had a horny narcissist--with his bland TV handsomeness making him a very familiar antihero; a daughter who didn't even know she was dead; and the whole bloody history of Hollywood, the James Elroy L.A. nocturne Black Dahlias and the Jack-cum-Joan Crawford search for eternal beauty and better parts for aging actresses and suits of human skin or latex and outwards to Columbine and back downwards to basement abortions and--best and newest-- the idea that an old maid can make herself seem super hot to any man she chooses, and his friends will see him humping the old broad from Six Feet Under like she's Audrey from Twin Peaks (1), all swirled together in a spiral of sexy adult soap opera, Dark Shadows on bar whiskey and 70s cocaine.
 Dude, that show was awesome.
 And bringing Meryl Streep chops to Bette Davis willfulness and Boris Karloff menace, Jessica Lange redefined cougar sexiness.

 But moving the action to a 1974 asylum, really bro?
 Like Shock Corridor, Bedlam, Silence of the Lambs, 12 Monkeys, One Flew over the Cuckoo's Nest, Requiem for a Dream, Marat/Sade, Quills, Terminator 2, Strange Illusion, and dozens more, all of whom have been imitated to death.